vega/altair/doc/user_guide/encodings/channel_options.rst

 Channel Options
 ---------------

-Each encoding channel allows for a number of additional options to be expressed.
+Some encoding channels allow for additional options to be expressed.
 These can control things like axis properties, scale properties, headers and titles, binning parameters, aggregation, sorting, and many more.